ytopt-team/autotune/Benchmarks/ECP-Apps/SW4lite/Theta/sw4lite/README.md

 This directory includes all the files for autotuning SW4lite on Theta.
-The autotuning scripts are in the folder autotuning for performance and energy.
-The file plopper.py under the folder plopper entails generating a new code, compiling and execution.
+The autotuning scripts are in the folder autotuning for performance (sub-folder sw4lite) and energy (sub-folder sw4lite-g).
+The file plopper.py under the folder autotuning/plopper entails generating a new code, compiling and execution.